 The location of the battery box varies depending on the vehicle equipment.
-The illustration shows a normal location.
+The illustrations show common placements (A and B).
 If the vehicle does not have a battery master switch then the battery must be disconnected to switch off the voltage.